Skip to Content

 • Pain and suffering

-• Emotional distress
+• Emotional distress and trauma

-• Punitive damages in cases of gross negligence
+• Punitive damages, in cases involving gross negligence or willful misconduct

 Continue Reading Read Less